Middle class incomes were worst hit by India’s harsh coronavirus lockdown

 This gap keeps on increasing as incomes increase.
 In April-June 2019, more than half the households earning more than Rs 5 lakh per year had witnessed an increase in their incomes compared to the previous year.
 During the 2020 lockdown, that figure dropped to less than 15%.

 At the Rs 10 lakh per annum mark, there is a sharp drop in households reporting income rise during lockdown.
-In the Rs 18 lakh-Rs 24 lakh per annum bracket, not a single household reported income growth during lockdown.
+In the Rs 18 lakh-Rs 24 lakh per annum bracket, not a single household reported income growth during the lockdown.
 This fall is dramatic.
 The figure for 2019 was 65% for Rs 18 lakh-Rs 20 lakh households and 67.6% for Rs 20 lakh-Rs 24 lakh households.

 Across the board